tea-shaped/self-disclosure-model/README.md

 This repository contains our self-disclosure models to determine self-disclosure across corpora in text.
 It is part of our research efforts documented in our paper [add link once published] and contains all models we have used as pickle files.
 Our best performing models was a linear multi-task model based on Roberta features.

-## Multi-task Models
+### Multi-task Models

 Our *best performing model* was a *linear multi-task model* based on *Roberta features*.
 It can be found in the subfolder /multitask/linear/roberta.
 It was trained on four different corpora [add citations].
 You can also find our best-performing multi-task model based on LIWC features in /multitask/linear/liwc.
 Nonlinear multi-task models for both features can be found in /multitask/nonlinear/robert and /multitask/nonlinear/liwc respectively.

-## Single-task Models
+### Single-task Models

 In addition to the multi-task models, we provide single-task models which performed best for the within-corpora prediction of self-disclosure.
 They can be used with Ngrams, EmoLex, LIWC and RoBERTa features.
 The respective models can be found in /singletask/.

+## Usage

+Please refer to the Read Me's in the multi-task and single-task directories for specific usage guidelines.

+## Citation

+TBD